-Ask a family what their favorite trick-or-treating spot is, and it's likely to be their own neighborhood.
-It's always fun to see familiar houses lit up with spooky decorations or the sweet old lady from down the street answer the door with a witch's hat and cackle.
-But sometimes, kids—and adventurous parents—are looking for an exciting alternative to their usual route.
-In that case, you might consider bringing your loot bags and Unicef boxes to one of the following Boston-area neighborhoods, where residents really take Halloween festivities to the next level.
-(If you're looking for more spooky fun before the big day, check out these haunted attractions—if you dare!)
+Ask a family about the best places to trick-or-treat in Boston, and it's likely to be their own neighborhood.
+It's always fun to see familiar houses lit up with spooky decorations or the sweet neighbor from down the street answer the door with a witch's hat and a cackle.
+But sometimes, kids—and adventurous parents—are looking for an exciting alternative to their usual Halloween candy route.
+In that case, you might consider bringing your loot bags to trick-or-treat in one of the following Boston-area neighborhoods, where residents really take Halloween festivities to the next level.
+We've scoped out the best place to trick-or-treat in Boston.
+Read on and happy Halloween!

 Outside of Salem, of course, Beacon Hill might be our region's Halloween capital.
 The better part of Pinckney and Mount Vernon Streets are always closed to traffic starting in the late afternoon, allowing little revelers free reign over the handsome, brownstone-lined streets.
 But if you'd really like to soak in the "hill" part of the neighborhood, veer off to the cobbles of Acorn Street, where residents set out some beautiful decor and hand out special treats.

 Back Bay also closes off Marlborough Street for trick-or-treat time.
 The energy is super-fun and family-friendly along the whole street, but especially at the corner of Dartmouth, where residents of the big, lovely manse typically set up a spooky display of tombstones and lanterns and host a lively party that spills out onto the street.
 There's also an annual gathering of families on the Clarendon Street playground nearby.

 Show off your Halloween costumes without worrying about traffic on Marlborough Street.